rdfostrich/article-jws2018-ostrich/content/ingestion.md

 Furthermore, we still need to maintain the position counters for the deletions in all triple patterns.
 While these counters could also become large, a smart implementation could perform memory-mapping to avoid storing everything in memory.
-The lower memory requirements comes at the cost of a higher logical complexity, but an equal time complexity.
+The lower memory requirements come at the cost of a higher logical complexity, but an equal time complexity.